wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/Session 3 - Building Practical IoT Solutions/Demo 3.1/Demo 3.1.md

 1. Locate the Demo 3.1 folder under the Solutions folder for this session

-2. Start a Command Prompt as an Administrator
+2. Start the “Developers Command Prompt for Visual Studio” as an Administrator

 3. CD to the Demo 3.1 folder

 4. Type: build.cmd cloud release deploymentname

-    (where deploymentname is a globally unique name you choose – keep it to an alphanumeric name starting with alpa with no spaces/symbols perhaps ending in todays date as yyyymmdd)
+    (where deploymentname is a globally unique name you choose – keep it to an alphanumeric name starting with alpha with no spaces/symbols perhaps ending in todays date as yyyymmdd)

 ## Demo Steps: Predictive Maintenance Solution tour